FouzanPS/TODO/README.md

    - Start managing your tasks

 3. How it Works:
-  - The application utilizes Web API to interact with the local storage of the web browser.
+  - The application utilizes Web API to interact with the localstorage of the web browser.
   - Tasks are stored as objects in local storage with details such as task name and completion status.

-## Note
-** Contributions are welcome!
-Feel free to open issues and submit pull requests.